gudhi987/gudhi987/README.md

 - 👀 I’m interested in coding.
 - 🌱 I’m currently learning cpp and ml.
 - 💞️ I’m looking to collaborate on ...
-- 📫 msg me on Instagram jagadeesh143_balayya
+- 📫 msg me on Instagram jagadeesh_gudhi

 <!---
 gudhi987/gudhi987 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.